davidobrien1985/davidobrien1985.github.io/blog/_posts/2020-09-17-test-arm-aws-templates.md

 {% gist 00fbd4eb5587be5e663ea0d3166daf15 %}

-More information can be found on our GitHub repo: https://github.com/argos-au/argos-iac-testing <br>
+More information can be found on our GitHub repo: <a href="https://github.com/argos-au/argos-iac-testing" target="_blank">https://github.com/argos-au/argos-iac-testing</a> <br>
 I'd love to know more about your use case and if this helps you at all.